-A Review of the FREE 25K Bralette PDF Pattern by Rad Patterns.
+A Review of the FREE 25K Bralette Pdf Pattern by Rad Patterns - plus how to turn it into a Dress by adding a Handkerchief Hem Skirt.

 To celebrate reaching 25K followers on Facebook, Rad Patterns have released a FREE pdf pattern - the 25K Bralette.